 Measure it

-The evaluation and measurement of activities was done in the form of observations done by the teachers in class using the Universal Framework.
-The vast positive change in the performance of students, both in academic and vocational activities were recorded and the teachers continued to maintain a record of every child mentioning the skill step that they had been able to achieve in each of the eight essential skills.
-We also started giving worksheets to students, adapted from the Skills Builder Skills Workbooks, which helped them in understanding the essence of the skill and accomplish the given task.
-This data has proved to be very helpful for child profiling, for planning interventions and support and also when the child is promoted to the next class - as it allows the new class teacher to have an overview of the skill based progress of the child at a glance.
-The feedback from teachers using the framework as a tool for assessment was very positive.
+Teachers measured students’ progress by observing and evaluating skill based activities in class.
+We also continued our previous practice of creating assessment worksheets for students, adapted from the Skills Builder Skills Workbooks, which helped them in understanding the essence of the skill and accomplish the given task.
+Just like last year this data proved to be very helpful for student profiling, for planning interventions and support.
+It was also a support when the student is promoted to the next class - as it allows the new class teacher to have an overview of the skill based progress of the student at a glance.

 Focus tightly

-We introduced a daily 30 minute period dedicated to teaching essential skills in the timetable.
+We have a daily 30 minute period dedicated to teaching essential skills in the timetable.
 This period focused on initiating a dialogue with the students and teacher about a chosen skill and why it is important, what can be done to master it and how they will be going about it.
-The students maintained a separate skills workbook from the Skills Builder Hub for themselves and were rewarded with stars and smiley stamps whenever they displayed a skill.
-Most importantly, skills were integrated as a part of lessons and not treated as a stand-alone subject.
 Along with other aspects of our ‘lesson plan template’, like objectives, learning outcomes, resources etc, skills & skill steps acquired were also expected to be planned.
-Every activity, lesson or event executed was associated with skill enhancement and this over a period of time became an unsaid school norm.
+Every activity, lesson or event executed is associated with skill enhancement and this over a period of time has become standard practice throughout the school.

 Keep practising

 For us to achieve this principle, consistency had to be the key.
 We held a variety of different events to give students opportunities to apply their essential skills.
 Weekly JAM (Just a Minute) sessions became a regular feature across all classes every Saturday, where the students were given a set of new topics every week to choose from and share their thoughts.
 Another example was a weekly holistic session we ran where a speaker was invited to the classes to share different topics.
 In these, students listened, engaged in a conversation and asked questions.
 Assemblies also remained a point of focus for essential skills, where it was ensured that each day, a different set of students conducted it and got a fair chance to share.
 The day for each class ended with a quiet time that allowed them to reflect on the day’s happenings and for the teachers it ended with circle time where every day one teacher got a chance to share her positive highlights of the day.
+This year we have also undertaken activities as part of the United Nations Sustainable Development Goals programme.
 All of these opportunities gave students a great chance to apply their essential skills.

 Bring it to life